jeremy-rifkin/rifkin.dev/src/blog/expression-templates.md

 implementing a simple expression template that can evaluate an expression with placeholders, such as `param_1 * param_2 + param_3`.
 I'll talk about performance and then I'll showcase how expression templates can be used to add chained comparisons to C++ with the syntax `100_chain <= x <= 200`.
-Familiarity with C++ fundamentals is required, however, I have tried to write this in such a way that it is approachable for people with a wide audience.
+Familiarity with C++ fundamentals is required, however, I have tried to write this in such a way that it is approachable for a wide audience.

 ## Some Applications